the Learning Fountain

 Our programs are proven and fun; and, we make parent involvement in therapy sessions a priority.
 We take special interest in each and every client and share a deep sense of satisfaction as we watch each child grow and blossom.
 Contact us today to arrange a 30 minute consultation, free of charge, and learn how your child can benefit from our services.

-meet ilyse!
+meet remy!